Plymouth Grove Primary School Curriculum Statement

 |Art and DT Lead||Mary Cooper|

 |Computing and Technology for Learning Leads||Tom Mullins and Jayne Butler|

 |Music Lead||Jen Morgan|

 |RE Lead||Mussarat Abbas|

 |Spanish Lead||Caroline Heap|

 At Plymouth Grove Primary School, our core school values are respect, equality and friendship.
-Our aim is to deliver a curriculum that enables our children to be ready for the next stage of their education at the end of each phase and to be ‘secondary ready’ when they finally leave us at age 11.
+Our aim is to deliver a rigorous, consistent and research-led curriculum that enables our children to be ready for the next stage of their education at the end of each phase and to be ‘secondary ready’ when they finally leave us at age 11.

 Central to our curriculum provision is the progressive development of pupils’ knowledge, concepts and skills through: Communication Language and Literacy, Numeracy, Personal Social and Emotional Development and Knowledge and Understanding of the World.
 We aim to develop pupils’ language skills through a focus on oracy; engaging in dialogue, developing classroom contributions and questioning.
 Oracy enables deeper understanding of the curriculum and develops critical thinking.

 We aim for all our pupils to be responsible, caring citizens and to be lifelong learners, developing resilience, reflectiveness, reciprocity and resourcefulness.
 Our approaches through Building Learning Power and being Rights Respecting School underpin these aspects of our intent.

 As a Manchester school we follow the Our Manchester agenda and want our pupils to contribute to: